Bucephalandra Aquascape Wavy Green Aquarium Buce Plant

-In the way they look, Bucephalandra looks similarly to Cryptocorine and Anubias series.
-The Bucephalandra are relatively narrow and they have leaves which are colored like olive, this is the main reason why they were compared to the series of Cryptocorine when they were newly introduced into the aquarium hobby which a lot of people have now a days.
+In the way they look, Bucephalandra, also considered as 'Wavy Green", looks similarly to Cryptocorine and Anubias series.
+The Bucephalandra are relatively narrow and they have leaves which are coloured like olive, this is the main reason why they were compared to the series of Cryptocorine when they were newly introduced into the aquarium hobby which a lot of people have nowadays.

 They are also compared to Anubias as well because their roots and rhizomes are very identical to those of Anubias.
 The Bucephalandra plant is considered to be very hard to find as they are so wonderful, they do not fail to catch the hearts of aquarists across the globe.

 Bucephalandra is part of the wetland plant species Araceae family.
 Another fact about Bucephalandra is that they have successfully adapted living through the fast currents of fast-moving rivers.

 To the scientific community, these plants have been there from 1858, even though they are considered a new species.
 Do you remember the black horse of Alexander the great?
 Its name was Bucephalus, this is where the plant Bucephalandra got its name.